 Ereader vs Tab

-The Most popular in Canada
+The most popular e-readers in Canada

-Best-selling ereader in Canada
+Kindle Paperwhite-Best-selling ereader in Canada

 The only function of an e-book reader is to read e-books while a tablet is more versatile and has more functionality.